Simon Wessely: Personal life

-Wessely's father, Rudi, came to the UK in August 1939, one of the children rescued by Nicky (Sir Nicholas) Winton.
+Wessely's father, Rudi, came to the UK in August 1939, one of the children rescued by Nicholas Winton.
 Nearly all of Rudi's family members, including his parents, were murdered during the Holocaust.
 His father was the first of the children to meet Winton nearly 40 years later and both Wessely and his father were present in the audience of the 1988 That's Life! episode when Winton met many of the children he had saved and their families, a scene reproduced in the 2023 feature film One Life.
-He has spoken passionately about issues affecting refugees, and supporting Alf Dubs' legislation.
+He has spoken passionately about issues affecting refugees, and supporting Alf Dubs's legislation.
 He spoke at several of the commemorations for the 80th anniversary of the start of the Kindertransports.

 Wessely is married to Clare Gerada; they have two sons.
 His interests include skiing and history, and he cycled annually from London to Paris between 2006 and 2012, to raise money for veterans' charities.